sathyanaravind/Generative-AI-with-Large-Language-Models/Notes.md

 - **sample top P**: specify the total probability to choose from
 - **temperature**: it is a scaling factor that applies to the final softmax output and controls the shape of the probability distribution the model calculates for the next word.
 The higher the temperature higher the randomness.
 In contrast to top K and top P change in temperature value can alter the predictions of the model.

-#### Generative AI Project Life Cycle
+### Generative AI Project Life Cycle

 ![image](https://github.com/sathyanaravind/Generative-AI-with-Large-Language-Models/assets/77285092/f2dea306-5e58-4999-a1e5-e6d64af99b64)

 #### Pre-training and Scaling laws
 After deciding the scope of the LLM application the next step is to choose the the model.
 Here we can either use a
 1. Foudational model: pre-trained LLM or
-2. Train your own model: custom LLm
+2. Train our own model: custom LLm
    In general, always a foundational model is used.
 There are many open-source and private model hubs available like the huggingface model hub.
 These hubs also contain model cards which include information about the models such as
 - model details,
 - uses, bias, risk and limitations,
 - training details
 - evaluation
 #### Model architecture and pre-training objectives**
-  LLMs encode a deep statistical representation of language during pre-training on a vast amount of unstructured textual data Pre-training requires a lot of compute and due to bias and bad quality of data often only 1-3 % of tokens are used.
+  LLMs encode a deep statistical representation of language during pre-training on a vast amount of unstructured textual data.
+Pre-training requires a lot of compute and due to bias and bad quality of data often only 1-3 % of tokens are used.
 - Autoencoding models: encoder
     - pre-trained using **Masked Language Modeling(MLM)**
     - objective: reconstruct text("denoising")
-    - bidirectional context: knows full context of the token not just previous tokens
+    - bidirectional context: knows the full context of the token not just previous tokens
     - use cases: sentimental analysis, names entity recognition, word classification
     - eg: BERT, ROBERTA
 - Autoregressive models: decoder